EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/component_selection/index.md

 **Choice:** High-grade ABS

 **Rationale:** The high-grade ABS will be the best material and composition as it is waterproof to help with groundwater.
 Furthermore, it already has a PCB mounting method and it is easy to drill into to add our external sensors.
 Some people would argue that this is not the best option because it is not fireproof.
 This problem is solved by burying the box at least 1 foot underground.
 This will keep our electronics safe in the event of a wildfire.
-It is also the cheapest option.

 *Table 6: Inner Casing Temperature Sensor Selection*